tyw006/Babblelon/docs/GAME_RUBRIC_FINAL.md

 - **Penalty:** -0.2

 **Defense Turn:**
-- **Penalty:** All pronunciation and complexity bonuses are negated (set to 0.0) when card is revealed during defense turn
+- **Penalty:** Negates pronunciation and complexity bonuses up to a maximum of 20% (adds up to +0.2 to the multiplier).
+If total bonuses are -15%, the penalty is +15%.
+If total bonuses are -40%, the penalty is capped at +20%.

 ### Attack Calculation
 ```